Table of Contents

 In this blog post, we will discuss the connection between ankle and knee pain, as well as some of the treatment options available.

 The ankle joint is a complex structure made up of bones, ligaments, and tendons.
-This joint is what allows us to move our foot up and down.
+This joint is what allows us to move our feet up and down.
 The ankle bones in the joint are held together by ligaments, which are strong bands of tissue that provide stability.
 The tendons attach the muscles to the bones and help us to move our joints.

 The ankle joint is susceptible to injury because it bears a lot of weight.
 When we walk, run, or jump, the force of our body weight goes through the ankle joint.
 This can put a lot of stress on the bones, ligaments, and tendons in the ankle joint.
 If this stress is too much, it can cause the joint to become injured.